bschmeck/slax/README.md

 * `Slax.Event.Error`
 * `Slax.Event.InternalError`

+## Concurrency

+Slax does not spawn a new processs, the parser runs in the same process that calls it and no progress will be made on parsing until the `handle/3` call returns.
+Should you wish to process events concurrently with parsing the document, it is advised that your `handle/3` functions call out (asynchronously) to a `GenServer` or some other such mechanism.
 ## Installation

 Slax is [available in Hex](https://hex.pm/docs/publish) and can be installed by adding `slax` to your list of dependencies in `mix.exs`: